Monty Burns' Fleeing Circus: Plot

 Meanwhile, at the Springfield Nuclear Power Plant with Burns gone, the employees start treating the plant as a resort complete with a pool and games.
 When Homer prepares for a prank, Marge reminds him that he is the safety inspector for the plant and he is the one who should be stopping that.
 Later, Homer manages to put the employees back to work, but some bags of popcorn that were inside the core cause a fire.

 At the Springfield Bowl, everything goes according to plan, but at the ending they are interrupted by what looks to be fireworks, which is later revealed to be the power plant exploding.
 However, Burns is not finished, as he wants to reenact his presentation, but his second try does not go any better, as he gets pushed away by a spotlight into a lamp, which causes his pants to burn down, making him the laughingstock at the bowl once again.
 Burns gets mad at Lisa, but he ends up forgiving her and letting her play the saxophone on stage for an empty crowd, having finally gotten closure from his childhood incident.

 Lisa asks Homer why Simpsons always fail and he answers that it is because of a curse as their ancestors did not let Joseph and Mary stay at their home for Jesus' birth.
 Lisa disputes the validity of Homer's story.

 In the final scene, the Lard Lad statue is being melted in the Springfield Tire Fire and engulfs Ralph Wiggum in it.

 Production

 The couch gag for this episode parodies the intro to the animated series Adventure Time, recreating its opening sequence with Simpsons characters in place of the show's usual cast, such as Bart as Finn the Human and Homer as Jake the Dog.
 The lyrics to the Adventure Time theme were rewritten accordingly, with its series creator Pendleton Ward, who sings the original lyrics, also performing the parody version.

+In August 2016, Fox Television Group chairman and CEO Dana Walden announced that Amy Schumer would appear on the season premieres of The Simpsons, Family Guy, and Bob's Burgers as three different characters on the same night.
+Executive producer Al Jean said that the producers of the three shows wanted to do episodes with musical themes and wanted to have a funny woman to guest star in the episodes.
+Schumer would have a small role on the Simpsons episode because her casting was late in the production process.
+Schumer recorded her roles on the three shows at the same time over the telephone.
+For the Simpsons episode, Schumer played Mr. Burns' mother in flashbacks.